Bootcamp In Taiping Hospital

 This is no Greys anatomy no House series.

-Find your passion and do what you love the most.
+Find your passion and do what you love and find meaning the most.

-One lucky day , I hit the lottery i was accepted for internship in Ireland.
+One lucky day , I hit the lottery as I was accepted for internship back in Ireland.

-That was the last time they saw of me in Taiping.
+That was the last time they saw me in Taiping.

-That was when i ran faster than Usain Bolt.
+That was when I ran faster than the legendary Usain Bolt.

 A little smile and thank you is enough to brighten up our day.